 Our South Carolina Business Attorney Has the Experience You Need

 Setting up a small business?
 Don’t know which way to turn or how to begin?
-Call and make an appointment and our Gaffney business attorney will help you set-up the entity that will best serve your needs and protect your personal assets.
+Call and make an appointment with our Gaffney business attorney.
+We will help you set-up the entity that will best serve your needs and also protect your personal assets.

 What Type of Entity Is Right for Me?

 This depends on your personal circumstances; the purpose of your business; what type of management rights you wish to have; the desire to transfer interest; flexibility you desire; and tax issues to name a few.
 Thus, we will discuss what your goals are.

 - Sole Proprietor: This requires no filing with the state and has no required formalities.
 Basically, the government considers both the owner and the business to be one entity.
 The owner has full control as well as unlimited personal liability.

 - General Partnership: This is when two or more persons come together to operate a business for profit.
 You can form this, like a sole proprietor, on the mere intent of two or more people coming together to have a business for profit.
 There are no formalities or requirements for filing.
 Partners have equal rights unless modified by agreement as well as unlimited personal liability.